unlock-protocol/docs/docs/Basics/using-a-custom-currency.md

 # Using a custom currency

-The UI only offers to chose between DAI and Ether, but any ERC20 can be used.
+The UI only offers the choice between DAI and Ether, but any ERC20 can be used.
 Locks can be configured to be backed by any token that conforms to the [ERC20](https://eips.ethereum.org/EIPS/eip-20) specification.
 Currently, the fastest way to achieve this is by visiting the creator dashboard with the address and ticker of your backing token appended via the `erc20` and `ticker` query parameters.

 On Ethereum's main network: